Saving Abel: History

 The band worked on their second studio album Miss America throughout late 2009 and early 2010.
 During the making of the record, the song "The Sex Is Good" was somehow leaked onto YouTube.
 The new album, which offered a download-able only acoustic version of the song "The Sex Is Good", was released via Virgin Records on June 8, 2010.
 The first single from the CD, "Stupid Girl (Only In Hollywood)", was released earlier that year on April 8 and hit radio on April 26.
 The song went to No. 7 on the Mainstream Rock Song chart.
 "The Sex Is Good" was later issued as the second single, reaching the No. 1 spot on the same chart in January 2011.
 The third single was "Miss America".

 In 2011, they embarked on a tour where they played at the Guantanamo Bay detention camp, as well as many barbecues, chili cook-offs, motorcycle rallies and state fairs.
 They also played for the American military in Kuwait.

 On May 14, 2012, the band debuted "Bringing Down the Giant".
 Their third album, Bringing Down the Giant, was released on July 17, 2012.
 They went on a tour to promote their new album.

-On April 20, 2013, Saving Abel performed in Waterloo, Iowa to raise funds for a community healing project to raise funds for the creation of Angel's Park in Evansdale, Iowa.
+On April 20, 2013, Saving Abel performed in Waterloo, Iowa, to raise funds for a community healing project to raise funds for the creation of Angel's Park in Evansdale, Iowa.
 The park was inspired by Elizabeth Collins and Lyric Cook.
 The girls vanished in July 2012, and were found deceased in December.
 No arrests have been made.
 The park is to serve as sanctuary to residents of the Cedar Valley, to remember their own Angels.

 On May 21, 2013, Saving Abel released information on their website regarding Cracking the Safe, which was set to be released on August 6, 2013.
 On December 26, 2013, Weeks posted on the band's Facebook that he would be leaving the band to pursue a solo career.
-Scott Austin, frontman for Trash The Brand, was announced as Weeks' permanent replacement as lead singer.
+Scotty Austin, frontman for Trash the Brand, was announced as Weeks' permanent replacement as lead singer.
 The same day drummer Michael McManus announced his departure from the band via Twitter.
 No reason was given, and the band did not comment on his departure.
+Steven Pulley would be announced as replacement drummer.

 On November 11, 2014, they released their latest album, Blood Stained Revolution.
 The final single off the album, "15 Minutes of Fame", was released on February 22, 2015.